Tcpdump

 Basic Packet Capture

-command without any arguments is only useful for checking if it is installed or not.tcpdump -i <INTERFACE>
+tcpdumpcommand without any arguments is only useful for checking if it is installed or not.tcpdump -i <INTERFACE>to listen to a specific interface.- For example:

-- To view all the interfaces, use the command
+tcpdump -i eth0 - To view all the interfaces, use the command

-ip a s
+ip a s.

 - For example: